Scepticism in Greece and Macedonia over proposed name deal - Journal du Cameroun

 Macedonian Prime Minister Zoran Zaev welcomed the deal on Tuesday, saying “we have a historic solution after two and a half decades.
 Our agreement includes Republic of North Macedonia for overall use”.

-Greek Prime Minister Alexis Tsipras declared it “a great diplomatic victory and a great historic opportunity” for the region to have “friendship, cooperation and co-development”.
+Greek Prime Minister Alexis Tsipras declared it “a great diplomatic victory and a great historic opportunity” for the region.

-The agreement still needs to be approved by Macedonia’s parliament and pass a referendum there, as well as be ratified by the Greek parliament.

 Critics say Tsipras, who has a slim majority in parliament, lacks legitimacy to enforce the deal because his nationalist coalition partner has refused to support it.